utah-cs3550-fa24/assignments/study-guide.md

 You should also be able to use `:valid` / `:invalid` to style HTML forms.

-You should be able to handle errors when validating form data in a Django view function and be able to either re-display the form with an error message or redirect the user when the form submits successfully.

 Security
 ========

-You should be able to describe a realistic threat model for a small web application, including attackers, goals, and capabilities.
-You should be able to suggest security policies for simple web applications like the ones in your assignments.
+You should be able to define authorization and authentication.
+You should be able to explain cookies, identity, and session data.

-You should be able to define both authorization and authentication.
-You should be able to explain how cookies are used to create client identity and how session data is stored by the server.
 You should be able to describe simple security policies in terms of objects, actions, users, and groups.

-You should be able to use `request.session` and `request.user` in Django controllers.
-You should be able to use the `authenticate`, `login`, and `logout` functions for logging users in and out.
+You should be able to use `request.user`, `authenticate`, `login`, and `logout` for logging users in and out.
 You should be able to test if a Django `User` is a member of a `Group` and raise `PermissionDenied` if an authorization check fails.

 You should be able to explain what an injection vulnerability is, and what the benefits and risks are of using `|safe` or `.raw()` in